risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 run shell from the proxy ``kubectl exec it $kube-proxy-name -- sh``

-from kube proxy shell, ensure kube-proxy is writing iptables rules
+from Kube proxy shell, ensure Kube-proxy is writing iptables rules

 ``# iptables-save | grep hostnames``